thomst/django-minke/docs/source/concept.rst

 Sessions
 ........
 A session-class defines the code to be executed for minke-models.
-Sessions are similar fabric-tasks.
+Sessions are similar to fabric-tasks.
 Within a session you have access to a connection-object (as implemented by fabric) as well as to the minke-model-object you are working with.
 So a session could be as simple as running a single shell-command on the remote-machine, up to complex management-routines including manipulating the